 - Head out to the Rockies for one final ride on the mountain with Banff’s Sunshine Village and the resort’s big May Long Events.
 They’re hosting the annual Slushshine Rail Jam, the Watergate Banked Slalom, and the Slush Cup.
 These events are for spectators and riders!

 - Explore Waterton Lakes National Park on a unique guided adventure.
-The Alpine Stables can take you on a horseback riding journey to see the southern Rockies for 1-hour, to up to full day and overnight trips.
+The Alpine Stables can take you on a horseback riding journey to see the southern Rockies for 1-hour, up to a full day and overnight trips.
 Additionally, Tamarack Outdoors have their spring and summer guided hike bookings open!

 Railway Getaways

-These railways getaways in Alberta can offer a little bit of everything to help create a memorable family vacation.
+These railway getaways in Alberta can offer a little bit of everything to help create a memorable family vacation.
 Each of these railway tourism operators in Alberta have May Long Weekend operations!
 This can mean train tours, live onboard entertainment, onboard dining, and extra sightseeing.

 - Battle River Train Excursions (1-hour SE of Edmonton) are hosting their annual May Long Sip & Ride with the local Detention Brewing.
-You can easily find nearby accommodation in Red Deer.

 Explore a Provincial Historic Site